 It is very common for women to have tender, lumpy breasts in their 20s, 30s and 40s.
 The lumpiness is most common before a period.
 If your breasts are equally lumpy on both sides and the lumps come and go, this isn't likely to be cancer.

 The risk of getting breast cancer gets higher as you get older.
-Only 4 out of every 100 women (4%) diagnosed with breast cancer are under 40.
-Only 2 out of every 100 breast cancers (2%) are diagnosed in women under 35.
+Just over 80 out of every 100 breast cancers (81%) are diagnosed in women aged 50 and over.

 If you are worried

-If you have a symptom listed here as urgent and you are worried that your GP isn't taking it seriously, you could print this page and take it to an appointment.
+If you are worried that your GP isn't taking your symptoms seriously, you could print this page and take it to an appointment.

 Ask your GP to talk it through with you.
 Then you may be able to decide together whether you need to see a specialist and if so, how soon.